If an employee has poor mental health, it's important their employer takes it seriously and with the same care as a physical illness.

 Spotting possible signs of a mental health problem

 It can be harder to spot these signs if employees are working from home.
-It's important for employers to regularly ask their employees how they're doing.
+Employers should regularly ask their employees how they're doing.
 They should help them to be open and honest about how they're feeling.

 The sooner an employer becomes aware of a mental health problem, the sooner they can provide help and support.